BaradHarshil/BaradHarshil/README.md

 </h1>
 </div>

-- 👋 Hi, I’m @sbmshukla
+- 👋 Hi, I’m Barad Harshil
 - 👀 Certified Android Developer, good ability to transcribe any UI on android,good command of modern tools / technologies in android development, meticulous, and respects the rules of good development.
 I have no problem working in a team, and I like to go ahead, innovate, propose ideas to advance a project.

 ---